Brookdancer was one of a group of foals that

 "Afraid I'll make a mistake.
 I don't know how to play."

 "But I'll show you," said Thunderhoof.
-But Brookdancer shook
+Brookdancer shook her

 Soon the other foals no longer even asked her if she would